shanelnumber5/341-web-design/_docs/topic-12/02-rwd/page-06.md

 }
 ```

-If the browser window is 600px or smaller, the background color will be lightblue.
+The code here is telling our browser to check the maximum width of the screen.
+If the browser window is 600px or smaller, the background color will become lightblue.

-Another example
+Please note that all style rules that you want to add if the browser window is 600px or smaller are written with standard CSS syntax, but they must be wrapped in an extra set of `{}` that are associated with the `@media` rule.

+As another example, if we want the screen (browser window) to resize when it becomes smaller than 768px across (standard for a phone), we can set each column to have a width of 100%:

 ```css
 /* For desktop: */